-Best Sony headphones overall
+Best Sony over-ear headphones

 Read our full Sony WH-1000XM3 review.

 Best Sony earbuds

 Sony's XM-series earbuds go from strength to strength with each new generation.
 As the latest flagship, the WF-1000XM5 wireless earbuds are smaller and lighter, yet they're equipped with some of the strongest features and performance we've ever seen from a pair of 'buds.
 They have some of the most dynamic and engaging sound we've heard, and their noise-canceling performance easily matches that of the Bose QuietComfort Earbuds 2 or Apple AirPods Pro 2.

 Battery life hasn't been stepped up over the outgoing XM4 predecessor (below).
 But at 8 hours with ANC enabled, these top-tier Sony wireless earbuds still outperform close rivals and have some of the highest battery life of any set of more recently launched earbuds.
 There's LDAC support for higher-quality music, adaptive listening mode, Google and Alexa digital assistant support, and full EQ customization.
 Call quality is greatly improved, thanks to a new noise reduction engine with AI that's able to make voices clear even in noisy surroundings.
 Wind noise was kept to a minimum too, thanks to the mesh on the feed forward microphone helping to reduce its influence during calls.
 Ultimately, these are Sony's best ever and the best wireless earbuds package around right now.